Online Robust and Adaptive Learning from Data Streams: Convergence analysis

 Equation~\eqref{eq:tradeoff_between_const_discounting_factor_and_gradient_of_stochastic_update} asserts that the SA scheme in Equation~\eqref{eq:truncated_SA_scheme} finds an $O( c_{0} + 1/\rho n + \rho (\alpha + (1-\alpha) \min(dU^{2}, \gamma^{2}) ) )$ stationary point within $n$ iterations.
 Note that when $\rho_{k}$ is a constant or the decay rate of $\rho_{k}$ is small, whenever a change occurs according to Equation~\eqref{eq:real_data_abrupt_change}, the convergence rate of Equation~\eqref{eq:expectation_mean_field_upper_bound} is considered to be dependent on $c_{0}$, $c_{1}$, $d_{0}$, $M$, $L$, $\alpha$, $\sigma_{0}$, $U$, and $\gamma$.
 Consequently, it is independent of the change point $t^{\ast}$ in Equation~\eqref{eq:real_data_abrupt_change}.
-It means that when a change of the distribution occurs according to Equation~\eqref{eq:real_data_abrupt_change}, if the distribution satisfies the assumptions of Theorem~\ref{theorem:tradeoff_between_discounting_factor_and_gradient_of_stochastic_update}, it converges at an almost constant rate irrespectively of the time point at which a change occurs.
+This means that when a change in the distribution occurs according to Equation~\eqref{eq:real_data_abrupt_change}, if the distribution satisfies the assumptions of Theorem~\ref{theorem:tradeoff_between_discounting_factor_and_gradient_of_stochastic_update}, it converges at an almost constant rate irrespective of when a change occurs.
 In that sense, SRA is guaranteed to possess the adaptivity.
-In contrast, when we adopt decreasing step sizes, for example, the convergence rate becomes worse because the step sizes become small if the change happens later.
+In contrast, when we adopt decreasing step sizes, for example, the convergence rate deteriorates because the step sizes become small if the change happens later.
 In this case, the adaptivity decreases.

-Since $\alpha$, $c_{0}$, $c_{1}$, $\sigma_{0}$, and $L$ are not known in general, we have to tune these parameters, for example, with a cross validation.
+Because $\alpha$, $c_{0}$, $c_{1}$, $\sigma_{0}$, and $L$ are generally unknown, we have to tune these parameters using, for example, cross validation.